 It's important to make the distinction between quantity and quality.
 Even foods that have the same quantity of calories can be of different nutritional quality and can have very different effects on your health (

 For example, eating 100 calories worth of donuts may not diminish your hunger as effectively as eating 100 calories from apples.

 Therefore, a donut may make you more likely to overeat later in the day, preventing you from achieving the calorie deficit needed for weight loss.

-Bottom Line: If you're just looking at whether you'll lose weight, a calorie is a calorie and you'll need to consume fewer calories than you burn.
+Summary If you're just looking at whether you'll lose weight, a calorie is a calorie and you'll need to consume fewer calories than you burn.
 But in terms of health, not all calories are created equal.